rtulip/haystack/README.md

 `Haystack` is a stack based language.
 This means that operations either consume from or produce onto a data stack.
 As such, `Haystack` uses reverse polish notation for most operations.
 For example, here's a simple program which adds two numbers together and prints the result to stdout.

 ```
+include "std.hay"
 fn main() {
     1 2   // literals get pushed onto the stack.
     +     // `+` consumes two `u64` from the top of the stack, and pushes the resuling sum back onto the stack.
-    print // The `print` intrinsic consumes a `u64` from the top of the stack and prints it to stdout.
+    putlnu // The `putlnu` function consumes a `u64` from the top of the stack and prints it to stdout.
 }
 ```